 Carolina QB Cam Newton has surgery on throwing shoulder

 CHARLOTTE, N.C.
-(AP) — Panthers quarterback Cam Newton has had arthroscopic surgery on his right throwing shoulder.
+(AP) — Panthers quarterback Cam Newton has opted for surgery to repair his ailing right throwing shoulder.

-The team announced Newton’s rehabilitation process will begin immediately and no timetable listed for when he can begin throwing again.
+The team announced Newton had an “arthroscopic procedure” on Thursday and that he will begin the rehabilitation process immediately.
+There is no timetable listed for when he can begin throwing again.

-The procedure was successfully performed by Panthers team physician Pat Connor.
+The Panthers also said the procedure was successfully performed by team physician Pat Connor.

 Carolina still has not disclosed the exact nature of Newton’s shoulder injury.
 The quarterback also had surgery in March of 2017 to repair a partially torn rotator cuff.